Racing and all that jazz

 Lessons In Fortune

-Ever the man that would rebuttal falling into a snake pit by coming out wearing snakeskin shoes – Les and his father "Monty" made the best of the poor situation that post-war Britain found itself in.
+Ever the man who would fall into a snake pit by coming out wearing snakeskin shoes – Les and his father "Monty" made the best of the poor situation that post-war Britain found itself in.

 They got an ‘in’ with a huge quantity of surplus military aeronautical gear straight from the governemt – at a cut rate at that!
 The fortune attained from the High Holborn based "Aero Spares" paved the way for Les’ career into motorsport and more...